Eloisa-R/workflow-editor-challenge/README.md

     2.2 Redux/Context API: I decided to pass data simply as props instead of using a store management system or the Context API since the application is quite small and only two components need access to the data.

     2.3 react-flow-renderer: I decided to use an external library to create the flowchart; however in an actual production application it should be considered if a library offers enough room for customisation or if it's worth building an in-house solution that could be reused across all of the frontend projects (which would provide style consistency).
+If I had had more time, I would have also displayed the workflow in steps and substeps (as it is described in the SOP) and I would have used an arrow to indicate the repetition of the steps (rather than indicating it in text), since visually, as it is now, the workflow seems completely linear and it could be confusing.

     2.4 "Save" button in the Workflow component: I added a button that calls the `POST` endpoint in the server.
 With more time, I would have added editing functionality so that the endpoint can be properly used (right now the data sent back to the server is the same that was fetched).
 I would have also added "loading" and "success" messages.